 For each person who signs up using your invite link or username, you’ll earn 10% of the revenue generated on that person’s content.
 This 10% comes from Tsū’s earnings, not from the person you invite.

 Many reasons to love Tsu.
 One is because they pay for your posted content.
 Other users can support you by adding more to your bank.
-But the main reason I love it is because there’s no diversion, no politics, no hatred, no being I’m better and smarter than you.
+But the main reason I love it is that there’s no diversion, no politics, no hatred, no being I’m better and smarter than you.
 Just awesome users showing love and support towards each other.
 Making connections and friendships from all over the world.
 Amazing community altogether.
 At last but not least, love looking at amazing content from so many incredible and creative people.
 Tsu is my number one social media.

 It also allows you to send direct messages, photos, or videos to your friends using the chat interface.